Wesley Matthews: Utah Jazz (2009–2010)

-After going undrafted in the 2009 NBA draft, Matthews joined the Utah Jazz for the Orlando Summer League and the Sacramento Kings for the Las Vegas Summer League.
+After completing four years at Marquette, Matthews entered the 2009 NBA draft, but went undrafted.
+He joined the Utah Jazz for the Orlando Summer League and the Sacramento Kings for the Las Vegas Summer League.
 In September 2009, he signed a one-year deal with the Jazz.
 In February 2010, after the team's trade of Ronnie Brewer, head coach Jerry Sloan made Matthews the team's starting shooting guard.
-The following month, on March 14, Matthews scored a then-career-high 29 points, including six made three-point shots, in a 119-111 loss to the Oklahoma City Thunder.
+The following month, on March 14, Matthews scored a then-career-high 29 points, including six made three-point shots, in a 119–111 loss to the Oklahoma City Thunder.

 On June 29, 2010, the Jazz extended Matthews the league-specified qualifying offer, thereby making him a restricted free agent and giving the Jazz the opportunity to match any other free agent offer.

 Portland Trail Blazers (2010–2015)

 On July 10, 2010, the Trail Blazers signed Matthews to a five-year, $34 million offer sheet.
 On July 21, 2010, following the Jazz's decision not to match the Trail Blazers' offer sheet, Matthews officially signed the five-year, $34 million contract.

 In his first season with Portland, Matthews averaged 15.9 points per game, and his three-point shot improved from 38 percent to 41 percent.
 After Brandon Roy began missing time due to knee problems, Matthews gained a spot in the Blazers' starting lineup.

 The durable Matthews played in 250 consecutive NBA games before being forced to sit out of a game on December 10, 2012, due to an injury to his left hip.
 Matthews' ability and willingness to play through minor injuries and pain earned him the nickname "Iron Man", an appellation used by Trail Blazers fans, television and radio commentators, and arena public address announcers alike.

 On November 23, 2013, in a game against the Golden State Warriors, Matthews was involved in an altercation and was ejected along with teammate, Mo Williams.
 He scored 23 points in 25 minutes of action before leaving the game.
 On November 25 it was announced that he was fined $20,000.

 On January 17, 2015, Matthews became the Trail Blazers all-time career leader in three-point field goals made, surpassing Terry Porter's franchise record of 773.
 On March 5, 2015, in a game against the Dallas Mavericks, Matthews tore his left achilles tendon and was subsequently ruled out for the rest of the season.